Ant Forest: Development

 On September 5, 2017, Ant Forest released a plan called "Planet Blue" at its "Bluer Sky" forum of the public benefit activities week.
 This plan would open product capabilities and technology platform to the whole society and urge everyone to participate in a green future.
 This project tries to transform itself into an incubator of social charity innovation.
 The CEO of Ant Financial Services Group Xiandong Jin said:" Public benefit activities are right around us.
 The power of mobile Internet technology is available to everyone and makes everyone's actions into possible.
 Technology is the greatest public welfare of this era".
 He also pointed out that mobile Internet allows individuals to translate their daily low-carbon behaviors into green energy, whilst the use of technologies such as remote sensing satellite and artificial intelligent technology could help commonweal organizations to manage forest ecology better and make public benefits more real and transparent.
 The new plan of Ant Forest would encourage more access to low-carbon scenarios and await the NPO, government agencies, international organizations and other partners to join into this public benefit innovation.

 According to Wang Zu, the product manager of the Ant Financial Services Group, the plan was more than finding trees and preserves and union of brands, it was a vision of achieving the open of the whole industry chain, which could connect all the green scenes and resources with everyone's actions on the platform.

-As of August 2019, more than 500 million people have joined the Alipay Ant Forest Green Program, planting more than 100 million trees and reducing carbon emissions by 7.92 million tons, covering a total area of 112,000 hectares in northwest China.
+On April 22, 2023, the 'Ant Forest Ecological Green Development Foundation' was established.
+The scope of this foundation's operations includes funding ecological conservation and restoration projects, supporting ecological education and environmental policy research, assisting other environmental charity initiatives, and providing aid and relief through various philanthropic projects.